stevechungytc303-cloud/Solidworks-Controlled-Stacking-Robot-Arm/README.md

 <img src="./images/IMG_0510.webp" width="300">

-## Inverse Kinematics and Linear Propagation Programs
+## Inverse Kinematics and Linear Motion Control

 Built an inverse kinematics system that converts Cartesian XYZ coordinates into robot joint‑angle instructions, using geometric relationships to determine the required joint positions.
-Also implemented a linear propagation system that enables the end effector to move in straight or diagonal paths by dynamically adjusting motor speeds.
+Also implemented a linear motion control system that enables the end effector to move in straight or diagonal paths by dynamically adjusting motor speeds.

 <img src="./images/IMG_0040 (online-video-cutter.com).gif" width="300">